How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 Surface drainage of a summer cottage

-Drainage of the site using deep drainage
+Draining the area using deep drainage

 Preparation of trenches for the construction of deep drainage

-4. Fine-grained gravel is poured into the bottom of the trench.
+4. Fine gravel is poured into the bottom of the trench.
 The thickness of the layer is 10 cm.
 Geofabric is laid on the gravel with an overlap on the walls of the trench.
 To fix the canvas to the walls, wooden or plastic pegs are used, which are driven into the ground.
-After that, a 10 cm layer of crushed stone with a fraction of 50–60 is poured onto the laid geotextile and carefully leveled in compliance with the slope.
+After this, a 10 cm layer of crushed stone with a fraction of 50–60 is poured onto the laid geotextile and carefully leveled in compliance with the slope.
 A drainage pipe from Ø 110 mm is laid on the crushed stone.

 An inspection drainage well is installed in places where the drainage pipe turns

-How to clear a blockage in a drain pipe
+How to clear a clogged drain pipe

 To clear small blockages, use a steel cable or a hose with strong water pressure.